naturalisticbrain/research-journal/research-journal/research/budapest.md

 ### 10/23/2023 - 10/27/2023
 - no meeting
 - I found out & fixed a half-year old bug!!
-I was hyperexcited for a while when I realized what this this mistake has manfested me.
+I was hyperexcited for a while when I realized what this this mistake was manifest to me.
 The language brain.
 There are for sure something worth digging!
 - need to fix the plot and get HMM results during the weekend.

 ### 10/16/2023 - 10/20/2023